 Stage 2 Prairie and Wilson Street Intersection Improvements Preliminary Location Exhibit (PDF)

 The City has been approved to receive just over $1.5 million in STP funds (Federal Fund) for the Construction and Design Engineering for the intersection improvements.
 The Federal STP award is funded at a Federal 70% and Local 30% match.
 The City has also been awarded Illinois Commerce Commission (ICC) Grade Crossing Protection funds in the amount of about $1 million for the railroad safety devices.
 This fund is awarded at a ICC 95% and Local 5% match.

-For questions or any other information on the project, please email Timothy Grimm, PE or by calling 630-454-2756.
+For questions or any other information on the project, please email Timothy Grimm, PE or by phone 630-454-2756.

 Past Project Updates:

 The City is coordinating with the Illinois Commerce Commission (ICC) and Burlington-Northern Santa Fe (BNSF) Railway to agree on the proposed design of the railroad crossings and signal.
 City staff and consultants have had multiple meetings with representatives from the ICC, BNSF, and IDOT to coordinate the intersection design with the safety improvements to be made at the railway crossings.
 Once all parties have come to an agreement an ICC hearing will be scheduled which will provide the final determination for the railway improvements.
 After the ICC determination has been made the intersection design will proceed to final plan preparation.